NIA breaks ground for EC$18 million hospital expansion

 The Permanent Secretary explained, that the expansion is one initiative that will improve health outcomes, a goal of the National Health Plan for 2017-2021.
 The plan was drawn up with information from health statistics which reflected a burden of disease in which non-communicable diseases such as cancer and diabetes which are ranked among the leading causes of morbidity and mortality.
 After several consultations with sectors of the health facility, a number of priority areas were determined.

 Slack-Liburd said the series of meetings identified immediate priority areas for relocation and service expansion.
 They included a state of the art operating theatre, expanded diagnostic capacity in the form of new laboratory and radiology departments with CAT scan services and specific lab areas for cytology and histology (which is useful in cancer diagnosis), a newly constructed dialysis unit and additional private ward facilities.
+These facilities will more than likely have updated communication technology to help with faster contact, whether that be a new phone or paging system by paging specialists as well as other advanced technology to streamline hospital needs.

 She said the relocation of these departments will create much needed space and the separation of other areas of the hospital in particular the Accident and Emergency Department and Outpatient areas which are currently locates in the same area.